When to Use a Scissor Lift Harness 2026

 What Is a Safety Harness, and Why Is It Important?

 Scissor lift harnesses don’t prevent falls — their job is to stop a fall when it occurs.
-They’re also designed to limit the forces on the body when a fall is arrested.
+They’re also designed to limit the forces acting on the body during a fall arrest.
 They do this by using a system of straps and buckles to distribute forces to parts of the body that can best absorb them.

 Harnesses also help workers stay upright during a fall, which allows a deceleration device to properly deploy.
 The deceleration device keeps the spine vertical, so it can absorb the force of the fall.
 However, this cuts off circulation to parts of the body and can cause blood to pool in the legs.